Parent and Family Information

 - Keep an open mind . . .
 Greek life is not for everyone.
 Just because you may have been a fraternity or sorority member doesn't mean that it is the right choice for your student and that's ok!

 - Fraternities and sororities are different on every campus.
 Groups that may have been one way on the campus where you attended school may not be the same at UTC.
-Let your student choose the group that they feels the most comfortable joining.
+Let your student choose the group that they feel is the most comfortable joining.

 - Talk about the financial obligation of fraternities and sororities.
 Have a clear plan of who will pay for what.
-Out community has a good mix of members who pay for everything themselves, who's parent's help they pay for their experience, and who's parents pay for everything.
+Our community has a good mix of members who pay for everything themselves, who's parent's help they pay for their experience, and whose parents pay for everything.
 There is no right or wrong way to pay for the experience.